mike-weiner/display-event-locations-tec/README.md

 If you still cannot figure out why the location is not displaying, feel free to submit a support ticket and we will be more than happy to help you!

-tldr; Sometimes data is cached in your browser.
+**TLDR;** Sometimes data is cached in your browser.
 If your tooltip does not change after a page refresh, try clearing your browser's cache.
 You can also try viewing the calendar on a different device to determine if it is indeed a caching issue.
 If that does not work, please submit a support ticket.

 ### Does this plugin display anything other than the name of the event's location?

 Yes.
 You can choose to display just the name of the location or the name of the location and the full address of the location underneath.
 Please see the screenshots for all of the different options you have about what information you can add to the tooltip.

+Please see the FAQ titled "How do I display the street address underneath the location name within the looptip?" to learn how to enanle the street address within the tooltip.

+### How do I display the street address underneath the location name within the looptip?

+Hover over "Settings" in the left-hand sidebar within the administration area of your Wordpress installation.
+Click on "Display Event Locations for The Events Calendar" from the flyout that appears.

+Once the page loads, click the checkbox for the "Show Full Venue Address Inside Tooltip" option.
+Once the checkbox is selected, click the blue "Save Changes" button.

+Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display the location and fake street address underneath.

 ### What plugins are required for these changes to take effect?